At some point in our lives, we may face financial hardship, but that doesn’t mean that we won’t overcome it.

 All of the categories took 100% of our income which shows that we accounted for all of the income in April.

 Below is a breakdown of our expenses which helps us to understand where all of our money goes.

-Since May 2014 we’ve been mortgage free so much of our money will be directed at savings, investments and renovations.
+Since May 2014, we’ve been mortgage-free, so we’ve increased our savings, investments and renovations.

-Spending less than we earn and budgeting our money has been the easiest way for us to pay down debt and save money.
+Spending less than we earn and budgeting our money has been the easiest way to pay down debt and save money.
 It may be different for you.

 - Chequing– This is the bank account where all of our debt gets paid from.

 - Emergency Savings Account– This is a high-interest savings account.